jmlivingston/create-react-app-base/README.md

 # create-react-app-base

+## Overview

+This project is an opinionated template based on create-react-app that includes a few common features used in many apps.

 > IMPORTANT: This project is still under development.
-It currently relies on the following API - https://github.com/jmlivingston/dev-auth-rest-api
+It currently relies on the following API [dev-auth-rest-api](https://github.com/jmlivingston/dev-auth-rest-api)

-## Summary

-This project is an opinionated template based on create-react-app
+### Issue Tracker

+We maintain an informal list in Trello [here](https://trello.com/b/WebZBmvr/create-react-app-base).

-## Features
+### Features

 - Theme and themability support
 - Component Style Guide and Documentation